 A contingency fee is meant to help the common man retain access to the courts by making it easier to pay for legal services.
 In a typical contingency fee agreement, the plaintiff is only responsible for paying their attorney if they win the case, with the payment coming as a percentage of the winnings, usually around 30%.

 The reason that contingency fees are used so often is related to the cost of pursuing a trial.
-In California, the average attorney hourly rate started at $279 (pdf) for a firm with 1-3 years of experience, and went as high as $475 (average) for a firm with 26-30 years of experience.
+In California, the median attorney hourly rate starts at $350 (pdf) for a small firm with 1-3 years of experience, and goes as high as $453 (average) for a large firm with 26-30 years of experience.
 The average cost of a medical malpractice case can run up to $100,000, with the funds being spent on expert witnesses, obtaining medical records, and using technology to show what went wrong.
 An individual likely does not have the cash on hand to keep up with the each of these necessary costs.
 In a medical malpractice case, the contingency fee allows people who cannot afford legal services to pursue litigation.

 Supporters of contingency fees cite many reasons why they are an important part of our current legal system.
 The primary reason is increased access to justice for the individual.
 Without contingency fees, most people would not be able to access the legal system even if they have a compelling reason to do so.
 This would limit the courts to those with money, who could use it to bully those who do not have the resources to defend themselves.
 Even some tort war groups that oppose contingency fee agreements acknowledge that attorney costs are the most common barrier to access to the courts.
 Contingency fees eliminate such barriers.